fabridamicelli/bingo_percolation/README.md

 than drinking number after number (pretty hard life), a rather abrupt transition seemed to occur and folks were getting (first) lines (and then) bingo more and more often.
-In other words, as time passed (numbers got drawn), the higher was the probability that someone would jump up, scream out loud "line" or "bingo" while performing a nice [hula dance](https://www.youtube.com/watch?v=r3JAM1nuNAk).
+In other words, as time passed (numbers got drawn), the probability that someone would jump up, scream out loud "line" or "bingo" while performing a nice [hula dance](https://www.youtube.com/watch?v=r3JAM1nuNAk) seemed to be higher and higher.
 Yes, you got it, a non-linear transition.
 Yes, like a percolation.
-To be more precise, a bingo-percolation.
+To be more precise, a bingo-percolation!

 So let's see if that is actually the case.